The TaylorMade Spider range of putters established themselves very quickly in the world of golf.

-The Spider design is more suitable for a straighter arc swing but TaylorMade are now looking at ways they can change that.
-Introducing the seriously eye-catching and very intriguing Spider FCG.
+The traditional Spider design is more suitable for a straighter arc swing but TaylorMade are looking to change that with the all-new FCG Spider and introduce the best of both worlds.

 What's It All About?

-First of all, let me state that putter design you choose to use does affect your putting stroke.
-So as a general rule, if you want a straighter arc then pick a face balanced mallet and consider sticking on a thicker.
-If you prefer more of a stronger arc, then pick a heel-toe or blade putter with a thinner grip.
+First of all let me state that the putter design you use affects your stroke, so if you want a straighter arc then pick a face balanced mallet with a thick Super Stroke-style grip.
+If you prefer a stronger arc then pick a heel-toe putter and thinner grip.

 TaylorMade Spider FCG Putter Review

-Looks truly are deceiving, and TaylorMade have got it right.
-It looks like a mallet, but feels and performs like a blade.
+The looks are truly deceiving here - it looks like a mallet, performs like a blade.